vmware-tanzu/community-edition/docs/site/content/docs/getting-started-tanzu-workloads.md

 * `REGISTRY_USER`: the username for the Dockerhub account with write access
 * `REGISTRY_PASS`: the password for the same account.
 You can also use the `--pasword-env-var`, `--password-file`, or `--password-stdin` options to provide your password in case you have special characters in your password.

-**Note**: For the purposes of this Getting Started Guide, please do not modify the name of the `registry secret`
+**Note**: For the purposes of this Getting Started Guide, please ensure the name of the registry secret remains `registry-credentials`.

 ## Install App Toolkit Package